Takuya-0606/gchsm/README.md

 We hope this Conda-first distribution makes it easier to integrate GCHSM into your workflows!

 ## Note
-- For detailed operations of GCHSM, please refer to the [Documentation](https://).
+- For detailed operations of GCHSM, please refer to the [Document](document).
 - Polarizable continuum model based on gaussian charge scheme is also available through the following programs in addition to pyscf:
   * [ORCA](https://www.faccts.de/docs#orca)
   * [TURBOMOLE](https://www.turbomole.org/)